Best Trading Platforms for Traders in Bangladesh

 RoboForex$10Offers Cent and Pro accounts

-FXTM Trader$10Depends on account type
+FXTM$10Depends on account type

 AvaTrade$100Fixed minimum